 Marijuana and its chemical tetrahydrocannabinol (THC) is a powerful and addictive drug that fundamentally affects each person’s health.
 The idea that marijuana is a “better” alternative to harder drugs like opioids minimizes the dangers that marijuana possesses.

 The notion that “marijuana isn’t addictive” is also a common misconception, and people of any age can develop a marijuana addiction.
 For those who are introduced to the substance in their younger years, between 12-17, chronic use of marijuana can lead to continued risks and addiction into adulthood.
-Marijuana can also be commonly cut with other substances, increasing its destructive and addictive properties and making the experienced, professional care available at Redpoint instrumental while navigating marijuana addiction and recovery.
+Marijuana can also be commonly cut with other substances, increasing its destructive and addictive properties and making the experienced, professional care available at The Redpoint Center instrumental while navigating marijuana addiction and recovery.

 Marijuana fundamentally affects a person’s brain chemistry.
 Chronic use of marijuana, especially during a person’s formative years, can continue to impact the chemical balance of the brain, affecting focus and attention, the ability to form and recall memories, and more.
 While there are still ongoing studies on how marijuana affects the brain, early studies point to it also being potentially detrimental to one’s IQ.